triptu/savePlaylistOrder/README.md

 Write playlist link in "playlist link" named txt file.
 Then run the python code to get the order in "order.txt" file.

 ##Requirements
-Python 2.x (should work on Python3 too, not checked) Requests
+- Python2 (should work on Python3 too, not checked)
+- Requests
-BeautifulSoup
+- BeautifulSoup

 ####License
 GNU GPL

+####To Do
+- [ ] Saving the order with name of playlist as its file name.
+- [ ] Making the program commandline.